reliablerascal/reliablerascal.github.io/README.md

 # portfolio
- my portfolio for Lede 2023
+this originated as my portfolio for Lede 2023 but I'm expanding it to include new projects, e.g. biking on Chicago's far southeast side